-Mr. John Bentley is a former director of Kea Petroleum plc. which announced on January 7, 2016 that it had entered into voluntary liquidation.
+John Bentley is a former director of Kea Petroleum plc., which announced on January 7, 2016 that it had entered into voluntary liquidation.

-The foregoing information, not being within the knowledge of the Company, has been furnished by the respective directors, officers and any control shareholder of the Company individually.
+The foregoing information, not being within the knowledge of the Company, has been furnished by the respective directors, officers.